In January, 2012, Israeli Prime Minister Binyamin Netanyahu appointed a committee to examine the status of Israeli building in Judea and Samaria.

 When the prime minister was presented with the 90-page Report, he declared, according to one impeccable source, “This is just what we need!”
 But then contents of the Report were leaked, and the prime minister began to understand the political opposition it might face.
 He tabled the Report, which was never even been brought before the Ministerial Committee on Settlements for discussion.

-The Legal Grounds Committee ultimately decided not to base the Campaign on this Report.
-However, we continue to believe that it is of significant value.
+Legal Grounds ultimately decided not to base our Campaign on this Report.
+However, we continue to believe that—as it pulls together evidence of Israel’s rights within one document—it is of significant value.